Uptime Catalyst Facility

 Overview

 The Uptime Catalyst Facility (UCF) is a UK registered charity (1192062) established to pool and disburse results-based grant funding to contracted rural water service providers in developing countries.
-Founded as an innovative funding mechanism, the UCF currently contracts with 17-21 service providers across 14-19 countries in Africa, Asia, and Latin America, supporting drinking water services for approximately 5 million rural people.
+Founded as an innovative funding mechanism, the UCF currently contracts with 21 service providers across 19 countries in Africa, Asia, and Latin America, supporting drinking water services for approximately 5 million rural people.
 The charity is governed by four trustees who serve pro-bono and convene monthly to review performance and strategy.
-Between 2020-2022, UCF disbursed over $1 million supporting services for 1.5 million people at a cost of less than $1 per person annually.
+Between 2020-2022, UCF disbursed over USD 1 million while growing from 4 to 7 African countries, supporting services for 1.5 million people at a cost of less than USD 1 per person annually.
 The facility represents an innovative approach to development funding, linking grant disbursements directly to verified service delivery outcomes rather than traditional input-based funding models.

 Funding Priorities